 Instead of planning for an Oracle Forms replacement, with a full move over to a new system, why not consider a hybrid approach?
 It is entirely possible to mix Oracle Forms with Oracle APEX applications.
 You can run either of them at the same time in the same database.
 You can also go further and implement Single Sign-On (SSO) between both of them.
 This leverages existing Forms and Oracle Database Security.

-No need to Migrate: Modernize Progressively with a Web-Based Development Platform
+No need for a big-bang approach: Modernize Progressively with a Web-Based Development Platform

 Because APEX coexists so well with Oracle Forms, it allows you to proceed with your Forms Modernization projects in a phased approach, which keeps you in control of your time and budget.
 This also provides a smooth learning curve an integration for your IT staff and users.